-Ozone's Data Sampling Window employs SEGGER's High-Speed Sampling (HSS) API to trace the values of user-defined expressions at time resolutions of down to 100 us (see Working With Expressions on page 203 and J-Link User Guide).
+Ozone's Data Sampling Window employs SEGGER's High-Speed Sampling (HSS) API to trace the values of user-defined expressions at time resolutions of down to 100 us (see Working With Expressions on page 204 and J-Link User Guide).

-The Data Sampling Window requires the target to support background memory access (BMA) for best performance.
+The Data Sampling Window requires the target to support background memory access (BMA).